themaplelab/swan/README.md

 Install the Scala plugin (*Preferences -> Plugins*, Search for *Scala*).

-Run the *General Tests* configuration to test everything works.

 See [IDE Configuration](https://github.com/themaplelab/swan/wiki/IDE-Configuration) if you would like to configure syntax highlighting for SWIRL and SIL.

 You can use the *Playground* run configurations to debug specific Swift, SIL, and SWIRL cases.
-Just paste the code in question to the appropriate `playground.*` in `resources/`.
+Just paste the code in question to the appropriate `playground.*` in `jvm/resources/playground/`.